-Watching the clock and timing contractions often make women impatient, which can mean heading to the hospital before labor has truly kicked in.
+Watching the clock and timing contractions often make people impatient, which can mean heading to the hospital before labor has truly kicked in.

 1) Take care of Logistics.

 Hopefully you’ve already packed your bag for Game Day.
 But there are a few things that can’t be packed away until go time.

 Stick this list in the bag so that you can gather the items quickly, or so your partner and birth support people can gather them for you in a pinch.

 Let the neighbors know that a) they might hear some early labor noise and b) to keep an eye on your place while you’re gone.
-Does the car have fuel?

 If labor is beginning at night and you’re planning to rest (great idea.
 See #4-7.), then set a timer for 30 minutes.